pdl/jtl/spec/draft.md

 - A node list, which may contain zero or more nodes.
 This may be used in another calculation.
 - A void result, indicating that no result was expected.
 This is distinct from an empty node list.

+### Templates

+A template is created by the `template` instruction.
+A template is typically:

+- created in the `templates` attribute in the `transformation` element
+- passed into the `select` attribute of the `declareTemplates` instruction

+When `applyTemplates` is called, templates are compared against the current node using the template's `match` attribute (if it exists), which must return a single boolean value.

+When a matching template is found, the `produce` attribute of the template is evaluated and returned.

 ### Scope